 About Your Fetus / Infant Personality Subself

-Some researchers and clinicians who accept the reality of normal personality subselves propose that they can include an Inner Child who is developmentally an unborn fetus and/ or a newborn infant.
-When activated, this subself may influence the host person via primitive emotions like un-defined discomfort (emotional / physical needs) and/or contentment.
-Un-like other subselves the Fetus / Infant can't cause coherent thoughts and/or images for the host person - just primal emotional and/or physical feelings that the host adult or child can't consciously identify or associate.
+Some researchers and clinicians who accept the reality of normal personality subselves include an Inner Child who is developmentally an unborn fetus or a newborn infant.
+When activated, this subself may influence the host person via primitive emotions like undefined dis-comfort (emotional / physical needs) and/or contentment.
+Unlike other subselves the Fetus / Infant can't cause coherent thoughts and/or images for the host person - just primal emotional and/or physical feelings that the host adult can't coherently explain.

-When this primal subself is significantly uncomfortable, one or more Guardian subselves may activate as they do with other vulnerable, reactive inner children.
-Because this subself can't communicate directly, it's hard to identify and interact with.
-A useful strategy can be to ask other articulate subselves if they're aware of the Fetus / Infant - and if so, which Guardians are protecting her or him.
-Then the Nurturer and/or other caregiving sub-selves can seek natural ways to soothe and comfort the Fetus / Infant when s/he feels "bad."
+When this primal subself is significantly uncomfortable, one or more Guardian subselves may activate as they do with other reactive Inner Kids.
+It's hard to identify and interact with this subself because it can't communicate directly,.
+A useful strategy can be to ask other ar-ticulate subselves if they're aware of the Fetus / Infant - and if so, which Guardians are protecting her or him.
+Then the Nurturer and/or other caregiving subselves can seek natural ways to soothe and com-fort the Fetus / Infant when s/he feels "bad."

-Project 1 in this nonprofit Web site provides a framework for identifying and harmonizing your personality subselves over time.
+Lesson 1 in this nonprofit Web site provides a framework for identi-fying and harmonizing your personality subselves over time.